- Patrick Hulce

 Knowing the end was near for me, I put the wheels in motion for an exit.
 Thankfully, with 3 years of Wharton connections and a successful extended family of hard-working immigrants, I had a decent personal network of investment bankers and private equity connections that I could tap into for early conversations and information gathering.

 In July, I started having early conversations with my personal network about what the next steps for Optyx would look like.
 It was an exciting, yet cautious, time, full of potential possibilities with a healthy dose of skepticism that it could all work out.
 By mid-August, one of my investment banker connections generously offered to make warm introductions to a few dozen potential landing spots (without any official representation).
-I knew I had only one shot at this, so I spent countless hours perfecting my pitch deck and one sheet, describing the situation I was looking for.
+I knew I had only one shot at this, so I spent countless hours perfecting my pitch deck, describing the situation I was looking for.
 I really wanted 3 things: